The lovely Finley is very proud of his Fair Isle pattern tummy – very fitting for a bear made from pure Shetland wool!

 Although nowadays, most Islanders continue to shear their Fair Isle sheep with hand shears – the majority of the fleeces are sent to the spinning mill on the Shetland mainland, where they are now commercially spun and dyed.
 The full range of natural and traditionally coloured commercial yarns are then used by the current knitters on Fair Isle along with a selection of contemporary colours.

-For Finley, I have used only the natural colours of the wool and I have given him an embroidered wool nose, hand made glass eyes and the cutest expression!
+For Finley, I have used only the natural colours of the wool and we have given him an embroidered wool nose, hand made glass eyes and the cutest expression!

 Finley is a one-of-a-kind commission teddy bear, sorry, but he can not be hand made to order.